Coalition casualties in Afghanistan: United States

 From the start of U.S. military operations through the wars end, nearly 2,400 American service members were killed in Afghanistan.
-Additionally, 20,719 U.S. service members have been wounded in hostile action, according to the Defense Department.
+Additionally, 20,719 U.S. service members were wounded in hostile action, according to the Department of Defense.

-Of the United States deaths, 1,922 have died in hostile action.
+Of the United States deaths, 1,922 died in hostile action.
 Included in these numbers are 18 CIA operatives that were killed in Afghanistan: 16 by hostile fire, including seven in a suicide bomb attack on a military base, one in an accident and one committed suicide.
-The independent website iCasualties has put the total number of U.S. deaths at 2,355.
+The independent website iCasualties put the total number of U.S. deaths at 2,355.
 This number is by 9 higher than the Department of Defense's tally which is 2,346, when including the intelligence operatives.